rambo/stresser/README.md

 ## Start Selenium

-Use the start_headless.sh script from the bin/ directory.
+Use the start_headless.sh script from the bin/ directory as normal user (not root!)

+    su -c bin/start_headless.sh selenium